 The History of Derry Township

 The Township of Derry was incorporated on August 1, 1729, when Lancaster County divided the territory for tax purposes.
 At that time, the boundaries of Derry Township were much larger and included what are currently three other townships within Lancaster and Dauphin County.
-The western portion became Derry Township and the eastern portion became Londonderry Township.
+The western portion became Derry Township, and the eastern portion became Londonderry Township.
 The first official government in Derry Township was established in 1759.
 Five officials were elected for one-year terms.
-The number of elected officials in Derry remains five, however, the terms are six years.
+The number of elected officials in Derry remains at five.
+However, the terms are six years.

 Derry became a part of Dauphin County when it was established in 1785.
 In 1787, the population of Derry Township was 198.
 The most recent census records the population as 21,273.